rochacbruno/rust-intro/script.md

 ## intro

-Hello and thank you all for coming my name is Bruno I am a Senior Engineer on Ansible by Red Hat, I work mainly with Python but I have been exploring Rust for the past 5 years or so.
+My name is Bruno I am a Senior Engineer on Ansible by Red Hat, I work mainly with Python but I have been exploring Rust for the past 5 years or so.

 So my goal today is to give you an introdution to the foundations od the Rust language.

 ## install

-To get started you need an environment where you can compile your rust program, the first and easy option is to use an online solutio like replit.com or gitpod.io.
+To get started you need an environment where you can compile your rust program, the first and easy option is to use an online solution like replit.com or gitpod.io.

 I recommend using gitpod so you don't need to install anything locally you just need a github account then you signin to gitpod io